What to visit Vale do Tua

 » São Mamede de Ribatua

-After a thousand pictures of the Douro River banks, it was time to visit the village of São Mamede de Ribatua.
+After several stops along the Douro, head to the small village of São Mamede de Ribatua.

 The village is very small, so the best way to explore it is to let yourself get lost in its streets.
-Don’t miss São Mamede Matriz Church, where there is another superb landscape right next to it.
+Don’t miss São Mamede Matriz Church, where you’ll find yet another one of those views that make this region so special.

 » Ujo Viewpoint

-Since the ex-libris of this itinerary are the superb landscapes and views over the valleys and meanders of both the Tua and Douro rivers, the next stop was another viewpoint.
+As you’ve probably noticed by now, the real highlight of this itinerary is the scenery — the valleys and winding curves of both the Tua and Douro rivers.
+So it makes sense that your next stop is another viewpoint.

 Vale Tua Ujo Viewpoint

-💡 EXTRA TIP: If you have some extra energy, try the Fragas Más Trail that starts and ends in São Mamede de Ribatua.
-On this trail, you can also take some more photos and enjoy the view from the Fragas Más viewpoint.
-However, I warn you not to try to reach the viewpoint by car, since the road that connects São Mamede de Ribatua to the viewpoint is in bad condition.
+💡 EXTRA TIP: If you still have some energy, try the Fragas Más trail, which starts and ends in São Mamede de Ribatua.
+Along the way, you’ll find even more incredible viewpoints, including the Fragas Más viewpoint.
+Just keep in mind that you shouldn’t try to reach it by car, as the road is in poor condition.

 » Alijó